Payment and Reimbursement of Entertainment Expenses

 A business purpose is defined as one that supports or advances the goals, objectives, and mission of the University; and adequately describes the expense as a necessary, reasonable, and appropriate business expense for the University.

 Meal expenses while entertaining others that are to be paid directly to a vendor or through reimbursement to employees, whether incurred on or off campus, will be allowed only for substantiated University business purposes.
-(Note related policies listed below in this document for purposes of payment of employee travel expenses.)
+Information concerning employee travel expenses is available in the KUL Official University Business Travel policy and the KUMC Employee Travel Expense Reimbursement Handbook.

 Reimbursement for entertainment meal expenses will be limited as described below.
-The meal expense limit encompasses food, alcohol, gratuity, and sales tax expenses associated with each meal, and is outlined in the table below.
-The calculated expense limit for the current fiscal year will be posted on the KU policy website.
+The meal expense limit per individual encompasses food, alcohol, gratuity, and sales tax expenses associated with each meal, and is outlined in the table below.

 Entertainment Reimbursement Table: Meals

 In order for an employee to obtain reimbursement for the meal expenses of a non-employee guest such as a visiting scholar or a candidate for a University position, there must be an established business purpose for the guest’s participation in the activity.
 When seeking reimbursement, the employee hosting the guest must provide a clearly stated and established business purpose including why the guest's attendance was necessary.

-Individual Meal Expenses for Spouses and Family Members
+Individual Meal Expenses for Spouses/Partners and Family Members

-In order to avoid even the appearance of an impropriety, business meals for spouses and other family members of employees are normally not reimbursed.
-A spouse or family member’s meal may be reimbursable if a bona fide business purpose is established when the spouse’s or family member’s presence serves an unquestionable University business interest and when the spouse or family member actually spends a substantial amount of time assisting in accomplishing the employer’s purpose.
+In order to avoid even the appearance of impropriety, business meals for spouses/partners and other family members of employees are normally not reimbursed.
+A spouse/partner or family member’s meal may be reimbursable if a bona fide business purpose is established when the spouse/partner’s or family member’s presence serves an unquestionable University business interest and when the spouse/partner or family member actually spends a substantial amount of time assisting in accomplishing the employer’s purpose.
 According to IRS regulations, mere performance of social functions does not sufficiently meet these requirements.
-The presence of the spouse must be essential, and not just beneficial, to the employee’s ability to carry out a business purpose for the University.
+The presence of the spouse/partner must be essential, and not just beneficial, to the employee’s ability to carry out a business purpose for the University.

-Examples of scenarios in which an employee spouse could be serving a university business purpose:
+Examples of scenarios in which an employee spouse/partner could be serving a university business purpose: